bbdsoftware/metis-cluster-bootstraps/docs/charts/modules/Chart-Docs/metis-apps-addons-aws.md

 # APP of APPS Bootstrap for kube-aws

-This char contains all argo applications that would be deployed into the kube-addons namespace to provide for various capabilities
+This chart contains all argo applications that would be deployed into the kube-addons namespace to provide for various capabilities

 ## Structure